RedemptionReligion/Redemption/rituals/attending_congregation.md

-# Attending Congregation in the Redemption Religion: The Path to Divine Closeness
+# Attending Congregation in Redemption: The Path to Divine Closeness

 ### 1. Introduction: Why Attend Congregation?